philrz/super/docs/tutorials/schools.md

 {Zip:"92395-3360"}
 ...
 ```
-Because Zed does not coerce strings to numbers in expressions,
+Because SuperPipe does not coerce strings to numbers in expressions,
 the predicate `Zip==95959` would _not_
-match the top record shown, since Zed recognizes the bare value `95959` as a
+match the top record shown, since SuperPipe recognizes the bare value `95959` as a
 number before comparing it to all the fields named `Zip`.
-However, `Zip=="95959"` _would_ match, since the quotes cause Zed
+However, `Zip=="95959"` _would_ match, since the quotes cause SuperPipe
 to treat the value as a string.

 When confronted with messy data like this, you can usually cleaned it up